COMHIS/python-basics/2_basic_concepts/part2.md

 ### Variables and values 1

-Open your text editor, and write in the following code:
+Open your text editor (in a blank new file), and write in the following code:

 ```python
 course = "Introduction to Digital Humanities"